-Sheen Mount recognises that pupils displaying harmful sexual behaviours have often experienced their own abuse and trauma and they will be offered appropriate support.
+Sheen Mount Primary School recognises that pupils displaying harmful sexual behaviours have often experienced their own abuse and trauma and they will be offered appropriate support.

-Sheen Mount has a clear set of values and standards (the 12 Living values and the 5 Golden Rules) these will be upheld and demonstrated throughout all aspects of school life.
+Sheen Mount Primary School has a clear set of Living Values and these will be upheld and demonstrated throughout all aspects of school life.
 The school has a Behaviour Policy and Anti-Bullying Policy.

-The PSHE curriculum covers the following issues according to the age and stage of development of the pupils:
+The PSHE and RSE curriculum covers the following issues according to the age and stage of development of the pupils:

 - healthy and respectful relationships

 - what respectful behaviour looks like

 - gender roles, stereotyping, equality

-- self-esteem
+- body confidence and self-esteem

 - prejudiced behaviour

+- that sexual violence and sexual harassment is always wrong

+- addressing cultures of sexual harassment

+- consent